 The opt-in forms for landing pages need to be as short and to the point as possible.
 A place to write an e-mail address and reward – that’s it.
 There is no room for long descriptions.

 Such forms are a good way to increase brand awareness, invite new customers to join the brand family, and remind your regular visitors that it is worth leaving some contact data.
+To create such forms without the need to code, you can leverage online form creation software solutions.
+Many of these solutions also let you create other types of forms like pop-up forms and opt-in pages.

 - Opt-in page